 Positive Disturbance

-Positive Disturbance is a housing-led proposal developed by MAZi Architects in collaboration with a 10-strong, North East–based multidisciplinary team, including architects, landscape architects, environmental engineers, an artist, filmmaker, cost consultant and sustainability specialists.
-United by a shared curiosity for brownfield landscapes, the team approached regeneration as a process of care - ecological, social and spatial.
+United by a shared curiosity for overlooked brownfield landscapes, the team approached regeneration as a process of care - ecological, social and spatial.

-Housing is conceived as civic infrastructure: adaptable homes, shared landscapes and everyday routes that promote walking, play and social connection.
-Light-touch construction, timber systems and phased delivery respond pragmatically to viability, Biodiversity Net Gain and emerging policy frameworks.
-Long-term stewardship models - including co-operatives and community trusts - are integral to the proposal, helping lock in affordability, care and local ownership beyond completion.
+Housing is considered part of a wider civic ecosystem: adaptable homes, shared landscapes and everyday routes that support walking, play, biodiversity and social connection.
+Light-touch construction, timber systems and phased delivery respond pragmatically to viability, Biodiversity Net Gain requirements and emerging policy frameworks.

-Davidson Prize Award -
+Davidson Prize Award - Finalist, 2025

 Awards